digideskio/bad-ideas/README.md

 # Chronograf

-Chronograf is a simple to install graphing and visualization application that you deploy behind your firewall to perform ad hoc exploration of your InfluxDB data, It includes support for templates and a library of intelligent, pre-configured dashboards for common data sets.
+Chronograf is a simple to install graphing and visualization application that you deploy behind your firewall to perform ad-hoc exploration of your InfluxDB data.
+It includes support for templates and a library of intelligent, pre-configured dashboards for common data sets.

-##Using this image
+## Using this image

-#####Exposed Ports
+##### Exposed Ports

  - 10000 (default port)

-#####Using the default configuration
+##### Using the default configuration

-By default, Chronograf runs on localhost port `10000`
+By default, Chronograf runs on localhost port `10000`.
+The simplest invocation of the container is:

     docker run --net=host chronograf

+Chronograf exposes a shared volume under `/var/lib/chronograf`, which it uses to store configuration and database data.
+You can mount a host directory to `/var/lib/chronograf` for shared access.

+    docker run --net=host \
+           -v /path/on/host:/var/lib/chronograf \
+           chronograf

-#####Using a custom config file
+##### Using a custom config file

+Assuming you are using `/path/on/host` as your shared volume, place a configuration file `config.toml` in that directory and then:

-	docker run -v ~/path/on/host/:/root/  -v ~/path/on/host/config.toml:/opt/chronograf/config.toml:ro  --net=host chronograf
+    docker run --net=host \
+           -v /path/on/host:/var/lib/chronograf \
+           chronograf -config /var/lib/config.toml

-####Config variables
+#### Config variables

 Chronograf 0.10 has following config variables